Biology

 Where do alumni work or pursue advanced degrees?

-Thomas More’s recent graduates have entered professional programs (e.g., medical, dental, pharmacy, physical therapy) at many institutions, including the University of Louisville, University of Pennsylvania, Washington University (St. Louis), Ohio State University, University of Kentucky, Emory University, and Auburn University.
+Recent graduates have entered professional programs (e.g., medical, dental, pharmacy, physical therapy) at many institutions.
+These institutions include the University of Louisville, University of Pennsylvania, Washington University (St. Louis), Ohio State University, University of Kentucky, Emory University, and Auburn University.

-Additionally, many alumni have entered graduate programs, pursuing a wide variety of research interests, at Miami University, University of Florida, Rutgers University, Johns Hopkins University, Eastern Kentucky University, and the University of Cincinnati.
+Additionally, many alumni enter graduate programs and pursue a wide variety of research interests.
+Research institutions with Thomas More alumni include Miami University, University of Florida, Rutgers University, Johns Hopkins University, Eastern Kentucky University, and the University of Cincinnati.

-Graduates of Thomas More’s program can also be found in successful careers in very diverse organizations, including: St. Elizabeth Healthcare, Proctor and Gamble, ORSANCO, AstraZeneca Pharmaceuticals, and Cincinnati Children’s Hospital.
+Graduates of Thomas More’s program have also found successful careers in very diverse organizations.
+These organizations include St. Elizabeth Healthcare, Proctor and Gamble, ORSANCO, AstraZeneca Pharmaceuticals, Cincinnati Children’s Hospital, and others.

-With a biology degree, a multitude of careers become open to students.
-A small sampling includes the following: anesthesiologist, aquatic biologist, biochemist, biology professor, biomedical researcher, botanist, conservation director and educator, data scientist, dentist, ecologist, entomologist, environmental lawyer, environmental scientist, epidemiologist, food and drug scientist, forensic biologist, forester, genetic counselor, horticulturist, immunologist, marine biologist, microbiologist, molecular biologist, occupational therapist, optometrist, pharmacist, pharmaceutical sales, health specialist, physical therapist, physician, physician assistant, podiatrist, researcher (in many fields), science teacher, scientific writer, veterinarian, wildlife biologist, zoologist, and more.
+With a biology degree, a multitude of careers are open to students.
+A small sampling includes: anesthesiologist, aquatic biologist, biochemist, biology professor, biomedical researcher, botanist, conservation director and educator, data scientist, dentist, ecologist, entomologist, environmental lawyer, environmental scientist, epidemiologist, food and drug scientist, forensic biologist, forester, genetic counselor, horticulturist, immunologist, marine biologist, microbiologist, molecular biologist, occupational therapist, optometrist, pharmacist, pharmaceutical sales, health specialist, physical therapist, physician, physician assistant, podiatrist, researcher (in many fields), science teacher, scientific writer, veterinarian, wildlife biologist, zoologist, and more.

 Experiential learning opportunities